-Orthodox Easter Monday in United States
+Orthodox Easter Monday in the United States

 Easter Monday is the day after Easter Sunday, which celebrates Jesus’ resurrection, according to Christian belief.
 Many Orthodox Christian churches in the United States often observe Easter Monday at a later date than the Easter Monday date observed by many western churches.
 The day is also known as Bright Monday, Renewal Monday, or New Monday.